 The Agiassos-Kalantos road is a very exciting coastline journey at the southernmost part of the island of Naxos, in the Cyclades, Greece.
-The gravel dirt road is 10.8 km long.
+The unpaved road is 10.8 km long.
 The route has humbled many egos.
 It’s not for the sissies and shouldn’t be attempted by novice drivers.

 Located in the far south of the Greek island of Naxos, it can be a reasonably easy drive in favourable dry conditions, but also has the potential to be a very difficult muddy and slippery track -and at times impassable- after wet weather.
 The trail links the small villages of Agiasos (otherwise spelled Agiassos or Aiyassos) and Kalantos, he southern and most desolated part of the coastal line of Naxos.
 There are some parts of the route that will test both the strength of the vehicle and yours so if you are not sure about them do not try the route or simply take a just a hike along this road.
 Hiking this track is very exciting as well!
 The road never gets crowded, not even during high season.
 Be prepared, this road is not for the faint of heart or ill prepared.
 On your route you will find closed gates, open them to pass through but please close them behind you for not allow the goats to go out of their regions.